| Weapons of Our War - Part IV

 regarding fasting from one who's struggled with it.

 The idea of fasting can seem daunting.
-The only kind of fast I knew
+The only kind of fast I

 about several years ago was water only and I usually ended up with a